nagylzs/runtree/README.md

       -  `none`,`cancel`, `freeze`: what operation should perform on the not-yet-started siblings.
 When not specified, then it defaults to `none` (which means do nothing with the siblings) You can only specify one status and one operation at most.
 - `ifeq` - conditionally includes or excludes the node from the tree.
-The node will only be included in the tree, if all given variables have the given values
+The node will only be included in the tree if all given variables have the given values
 - `ifneq` - similar to `ifeq` but it works in reverse: it includes the node if all given variables are different from the given value